Challenges of Leadership in Teams

 Who Should Attend

-The course is appropriate for anyone who is, or will be, involved in leading and managing teams in any field.
-Although the majority of participants in some years have had engineering or scientific training, the course has proven useful for individuals from a variety of other backgrounds including doctors, lawyers, government and military personnel, managers in human resources and financial areas, and project managers in general.
+The course is appropriate for anyone who is, or will be, involved in leading and managing teams.
+Although the majority of participants in some years have had engineering or scientific training, the course has proven useful for individuals from a variety of other backgrounds.
 Participants are expected to have some background in team-building and/or team management skills.

 - Learn how to apply already-learned basics and expand your level of expertise